chxpdotdev/www/content/about.md

 title = "About me"
 description = "What do I do in the world?
-(Hint: almost nothing... lol)" date = "2025-01-26" aliases = ["about-me", "about-javacafe", "contact"] author = "javacafe"
+(Hint: almost nothing... lol)" date = "2025-01-26" aliases = ["about-me", "about-gokulswam", "contact"] author = "gokulswam"
 +++

 I'm an electrical engineering graduate student living in San Diego, CA. I'm doing my Master's in EE with a focus in VLSI.